 Intuitively, I was following another method.
 Classical education, more or less. (www.classicalacademicpress.com) I didn’t realize I was teaching the grammar stage when math facts, spelling rules and be nice and don’t poke your sibling were learned.
 I knew these facts were simply the beginning and would be helpful as they progressed.
 Eventually, they sorted those facts into useful knowledge, which is the second stage, dialectic or logic.
 The day came when I realized my children could speak and reason well.
 The time when we dove into learning Latin.
 It has a name, the rhetoric stage.

 There were days when not one book of the educational type was opened.
 The children had time to freely roam and explore; creating childhood memories in the process.
 Unschooling or child-led learning is what I was told we were practicing on those days. (www.educationcorner.com) Intuitively, I believed everyone needed a break.
 Looking back, I realize more was learned when we did less.

-Over the years, our family dynamic has changed, the school day is now different compared to how it was in the beginning.
-The toddlers and babies have grown up which means certain distractions are no longer a factor.
-On more than one occasion, a Hookham baby has upset the peaceful school setting, to crawl across the table right through math and writing projects, before he could be apprehended.
-Laughter came after our initial surprise!
+Over the years, our family dynamics have changed.
+The school day is different from what it was in the beginning.
+The babies and toddlers have grown up so certain distractions are no longer a factor.
+No more Hookham babies to upset the peaceful school setting by crawling across the table before he could be apprehended.